inasafe/inasafe-doc/docs/source/training/curriculum/osm-intermediate-toolkit.rst

 Indicator
 *********
-1. Explain reason conflict occur when uploading OSM data
+1. Explain the reason why conflict occurs when uploading OSM data
 2. Resolving conflict when uploading OSM data
 3. Explain how to avoid conflict when uploading OSM data